-Purchase my books from iTunes or any of these sites:
+Purchase my books from iTunes or at Amazon

 By now, I’m sure everyone has heard about writer Kelly Oxford’s tweet requesting that women share the stories of their first sexual assaults.
 If not, you can read about it here.
 She posted this tweet on the evening of October 7th:

 Women: tweet me your first assaults. they aren’t just stats.
 I’ll go first: Old man on city bus grabs my “pussy” and smiles at me, I’m 12.

 By about the same time the next day, she had accumulated over 9,000,000 tweets from women sharing their stories.
 I tweeted my story to her, followed by this tweet to her: